 The Division of Oral Diagnosis and Treatment Planning is based on the Group Practice model.
-The clinic is divided into eight group practices, each shared by two Practice Coordinators, who are responsible for approximately 22 third year and 22 fourth year students.
-The Practice Coordinators are responsible for developing the overall treatment plan for the patient, monitoring the students progress toward graduation, and providing direct patient care as needed.
+The clinic is divided into six group practices, each shared by three Practice Coordinators, who are responsible for approximately 40 third year and 40 fourth year students.
+The Practice Coordinators are responsible for developing the overall treatment plan for the patient, monitoring the student’s progress toward graduation, and providing direct patient care as needed.
 The Practice Coordinator instructs, evaluates and advises predoctoral students regarding comprehensive patient care and is responsible for chairside instruction in diagnosis and treatment planning.
-Coordinator leads the practice in achieving optimal efficiency and productivity.
+The Practice Coordinator leads the practice in achieving optimal efficiency and productivity.

 Practice Management Course

 The Practice Management course is designed to teach all aspects of a dental practice.
 These concepts can be utilized during their clinical experiences at Tufts University School of Dental medicine as well as a practicing dentist post-graduation.

 Ethics and Professionalism in Dentistry

 The Ethics and Professionalism course is designed to provide students with a foundation upon which to develop ethical decision-making skills.
 The questions of what one should do and why one should do it are central to ethical decision making, and permeate into nearly all components of a dentist’s personal and professional lives.

 The class is intended to elevate ethical and professional responsibility, promote ethical conduct in the classroom, in the clinic, and in the dental profession.
 The class is intended to stimulate debate on important ethical issues and not merely solve particular ethical dilemmas.
 While the object of ethics is to emphasize spirit or intent rather than law, the class will introduce a legal perspective to many ethical situations.
 While the rules of law and ethical standards are often in harmony, one question students must answer, for example, is how does one handle scenarios when ethical principles are contrary to law?